pschool-in/curriculum/content/grammar/SENTENCE PATTERN.md

 #SENTENCE PATTERN
-An arrangement of words is called sentence pattern.
+There are many ways to construct a sentence.
+An arrangement of words in a sentence is called sentence pattern.
 This arrangement needs to be in a grammatically correct structure.
 It means the placement of verbs and nouns should be correct to form a meaningful sentence.

- Sentences are very diverse and there are actually a lot of ways to construct them.
 There are five important components in a sentence.
 Subject (S)
 Verb (V)